stevek-ngdata/lilyproject/tools/archetype/archetype-mapreduce/src/main/resources/archetype-resources/README.txt

   - Delete the avro libs under $HADOOP_HOME/lib/avro*

   - Set HADOOP_CLASSPATH
-    To do this grap the classpath found in a lily application startup script e.g. lily-scan-records
+    To do this grab the classpath found in a lily application startup script e.g. lily-scan-records

   - Now you are ready to run the mapreduce jar under CDH4